Dialogue with the Founder of X World Games: At the core of the new game economy relationship is game assets

 During the pandemic, we also saw many real-world scenarios being moved to the virtual world.
 For example, product launches, graduation ceremonies, concerts, and even press conferences can be held within games.
 A new consensus is emerging—virtual worlds can be more realistic and sometimes even surpass reality.

-Sandbox calculations and hardware support such as AR and VR will also allow blockchain games to become virtual reality games, enabling players to break the limits of imagination and immerse themselves in an engaging game environment.
-However, the current market's hardware devices are relatively expensive, and hardware incompatibility can lead to players experiencing "motion sickness."
+Sandbox calculations and hardware support such as AR and VR will allow blockchain games to also become virtual reality games, enabling players to break the limits of imagination and immerse themselves in a lifelike gaming environment.
+However, the current market hardware devices are relatively expensive, and hardware incompatibility can lead to players experiencing "motion sickness."

 Additionally, developing blockchain games as virtual reality games incurs higher costs compared to traditional games.
-From a societal perspective, the realization of cloud universes and parallel worlds may also pose some social risks that the gaming industry needs to consider.
+From a societal perspective, whether the realization of cloud universes and parallel worlds will bring some social harm is also a consideration for the gaming industry.